 By: Womaness Editors

 Sudden sleep troubles?
 Harder to recover from that HIIT class?
 These are the things we hear from women of a certain age, including those of us at Womaness.
 They come seemingly out of nowhere and can seriously affect our unstoppable life.
 What’s going on?
 In a word, menopause.
-While early in perimenopause, symptoms such as sleeplessness, extra weight around the middle, and muscle soreness can become a present and pesky part of everyday life.
+Early in perimenopause, symptoms such as sleeplessness, extra weight around the middle, and muscle soreness can become a present and pesky part of everyday life.
 But no one expects you to take a loss of focus or lagging libido lying down.
-Well not the former anyway.
+(Well, not the former anyway.)
 Below, we dissect some surprising menopause symptoms and most importantly, offer some relief to combat them with smart and natural solutions.

 You’ve given up your blue screen time and gotten to bed at a reasonable hour.
 So why are you waking up in the middle of the night?